Southern Cross – Northbound

 Optional extras include canoeing, game drive, horseback game viewing, elephant-back riding and a bird-watching cruise.

 17h30 Return to the train and depart for Bulawayo.

 DAY 10 – MATOPOS NATIONAL PARK VISIT

-09h00 Full-day tour of Matobo National Park.
+09h00 Full-day tour of Matopos National Park.
 Visit the grave of Cecil John Rhodes as well as bushmen caves.

 18h00 Return to the train and depart for Kennedy.

 Matopos National Park

 “Matopos” means ‘bald headed ones’ and aptly describes the dramatic hills and granite rocks of this area.
 Highlights include a visit to the burial place of Cecil John Rhodes, who gave Zimbabwe its previous name of Rhodesia.
 Afterwards, we will go and visit one of the more accessible bushman caves, of which there are many hidden amongst the hills.
-Distance travelled: km

 DAY 11 – HWANGE RESERVE GAME DRIVE